-27. Information exchange
+26. Information exchange

-- 27.1 In fulfilling its functions under the Act the Council will exchange relevant information with other regulatory bodies, including persons and bodies identified pursuant to section 350 of and schedule 6 to the Act to enable them to perform their statutory functions and will establish protocols in this respect.
+26.1 In fulfilling its functions under the Act the Council will exchange relevant information with other regulatory bodies, including persons and bodies identified pursuant to section 350 of and schedule 6 to the Act to enable them to perform their statutory functions and will establish protocols in this respect.
 In exchanging such information, the Council will conform to the requirements of data protection and freedom of information legislation in accordance with the Council's existing policies.
-The Council will also have regard to any relevant guidance issued by the Commission and regulations made by the Secretary of State. - 27.2 Pursuant to section 29 of the Act the Commission may require the Council to provide information that forms part of the Council's register maintained under the Act or information which is in the Council's possession in connection with a provision of the Act.
-The Council shall endeavour to provide to the Commission such information as it requires, without delay, mindful of the Commission's:- power to request the information. duty to issue codes and guidance. duty to promote the licence objectives. duty to advise the Secretary of State on matters relating to gambling. power to carry out activities for the purpose of assessing compliance with the Act and whether offences have been committed under the Act. duty to determine whether to grant an operating licence, and to enable it to be in possession of such information as it considers necessary about the provision of gambling facilities in licensed premised in the Council's area. enforcement duties pursuant to the Act.
+The Council will also have regard to any relevant guidance issued by the Commission and regulations made by the Secretary of State.

+26.2 Pursuant to section 29 of the Act the Commission may require the Council to provide information that forms part of the Council's register maintained under the Act or information which is in the Council's possession in connection with a provision of the Act.
+The Council shall endeavour to provide to the Commission such information as it requires, without delay, mindful of the Commission's:-

+- Power to request the information.

+- Duty to issue codes and guidance.

+- Duty to promote the licence objectives.

+- Duty to advise the Secretary of State on matters relating to gambling.

+- Power to carry out activities for the purpose of assessing compliance with the Act and whether offences have been committed under the Act.

+- Duty to determine whether to grant an operating licence, and to enable it to be in possession of such information as it considers necessary about the provision of gambling facilities in licensed premised in the Council's area.

+- Enforcement duties pursuant to the Act.

-28. Relationship with Planning Policies
+27. Relationship with Planning Policies

 The granting of planning permission and or building control approval is a separate process, which is carried out by other departments within the Council.
 However, applicants should have regard to planning policy when submitting their local area risk assessments and/or application.
-Applicants in the town centre, for example, should have regard to the Reading Central Area Action Plan and the issue of clustering in relation to betting premises.
+It is strongly advised that Applicants and Licence Holders be aware of the Council's planning policy, particularly the Reading Borough Local Plan which deals with clustering of gambling premises, before making an application under the Gambling Act 2005 to ascertain whether their proposal conflicts with the Local Plan.

-29. National Strategies
+28. National Strategies